 The hotel is also open during the summer from the end of June through to the middle of September which is a lovely time to experience the Dolomites in the summer months.

-Call us on 858 523 9000 to start planning your vacation to Biohotel Hermitage
+To start planning your vacation to Biohotel Hermitage

 An authentic Tyrolean hotel in Madonna di Campiglio, the Biohotel Hermitage looks over the majestic Dolomites, priding itself on its gourmet cuisine and excellent service.
 Family-run and bio-architecturally designed it offers a friendly, welcoming stay.

 The owners of the newly crowned 4* superior Biohotel Hermitage, the Maffei family, like to treat everyone as guests in their own home.
 Consequently, the warmth of the hospitality, the attention to detail and overall comfort here, really is wonderful.
 And coupled with its secluded location and uninterrupted views of the Dolomites through vast glass windows, it is little wonder that guests return again and again.

 Another reason could be the Stube Hermitage Restaurant with its Michelin star.
 Nicola Laera's individual style of cooking uses local herbs from the pastures and the woodlands.
 The quality and variety of the food is amazing and should definitely be tried one evening, especially with something from the extensive cellar.
 The day starts with a hearty breakfast which will set you up for your time on the slopes, and as all the food comes from the same kitchen as the Stube, you are sure to enjoy every meal.